 Name

-The name of the program will be the Department Head Certification Training Program (DHCT) under the Leadership Institute (LI) of the National Association for Kinesiology in Higher Education.
+The name of the program will be the Department Head Certification Training Program (DHCT) under the Leadership Institute (LI) of the National Association for Kinesiology in Higher Education (Corporation).

 Purposes

-The Department Head Certification Training Program (DHCT) is a developmental program for NAKHE members who wish to begin the process of training for department head responsibilities, or who wish to enhance their administrative and leadership skills through networking and mentoring experiences by working with current and emerging administrators.
+The Department Head Certification Training Program (DHCT) is a developmental program for NAKHE members who wish to begin the process of training for department head (DH) responsibilities, or who wish to enhance their administrative and leadership skills through networking and mentoring experiences by working with current and emerging administrators.
 Nominations for DHCT are welcomed each year.
 All NAKHE members are eligible to nominate themselves and their NAKHE colleagues for this program.

 Organization